yggdrasil-network/yggdrasil-network.github.io/platform-ios.md

 # iOS

 Yggdrasil is supported on iOS thanks to a native app currently in TestFlight.
+It can be used on both iPhones or iPads.
+Although it should work on most recent releases of iOS, using the latest version is recommended.

 ## Notes